Updated on May 11, 2023

 Plugins with a front-facing interface that you should manually update and then thoroughly test (or update on a staging environment first) include:

 Make a recent, good backup of your site that you can restore from if an update or upgrade goes horribly wrong.
 Learn how to back up your files and database in this post.
 Make a FULL SITE (aka Complete) BACKUP and a DATABASE ONLY backup.
 Save both of these backups to your computer.
+Our services also provide automated daily backups, as well as the WP Toolkit, with which you can create local backups of your websites with just a few clicks.
+Below are a few plugins which can also back up your website:

 Important: Limit the size of your backups!
 Large files and upload folders should be avoided.